ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/mesh.md

 ##### Example

 The application below demonstrates a simple light control application, where devices can control the LED status of all devices in the network.
-The application can be built for the unsecure 6LoWPAN-ND or Thread network.
+You can build the application for the unsecure 6LoWPAN-ND or Thread network.

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-example-mesh-minimal)](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/blob/master/main.cpp)